-Twenty-four national and international leaders in stem cell research have moved to California from 10 U.S. universities and six foreign countries.
-Thirty-three young investigators have decided to launch their careers in the state after studying in labs in 16 different U.S. institutions and three foreign countries.
-A sample of five CIRM-funded institutions has increased the number of stem cell researchers from 134 in 2004 to 463 by November of 2008, a 455 percent increase. companies located in other states in the U.S. and abroad in joint study and research programs.
+- Twenty-four national and international leaders in stem cell research have moved to California from 10 U.S. universities and six foreign countries. - Thirty-three young investigators have decided to launch their careers in the state after studying in labs in 16 different U.S. institutions and three foreign countries. - A sample of five CIRM-funded institutions has increased the number of stem cell researchers from 134 in 2004 to 463 by November of 2008, a 455 percent increase.